 Professional cycling is one of the most international sports in the world, making it particularly susceptible to international events.

-The outbreak of coronavirus, or Covid-19, has already had a significant impact on the cycling calendar, with races cancelled indefinitely, team staff and riders being diagnosed with the illness and more potential issues on the horizon.
+The outbreak of coronavirus, or Covid-19, has had a significant impact on the cycling calendar, with races cancelled indefinitely, team staff and riders being diagnosed with the illness and much of the world in lockdown.

-Likewise, cyclists around the world are finding they can only do short, solo rides or in the case of those countries like Spain and Italy that are on full lockdown, confined to the turbo trainer for the forseeable future.
+Likewise, cyclists around the world are finding they can only do short, solo rides or in the case of those countries like Spain and Italy that have been on full lockdown, confined to the turbo trainer until very recently.

 But what has already happened with coronavirus in cycling and what can we expect to happen next?
 Here is everything you need to know: